-Click in the Location Field (Otherwise Your Results May Vary)
+Add the / in the Location Field (Otherwise Your Results May Vary)

-If you've already saved the repository in Xcode (this happens automatically after you use it), be sure to click inside the repository location field after you select it from your repository list.
-You don't need to change anything; just click in the field.
+If you've already saved the repository in Xcode (this happens automatically after you use it), be sure to click inside the repository location field after you select it from your repository list and add a "/" to the end.
 If you don't, Xcode will download all the tutorials to the folder of your choice.
-There's no real problem with this (if you want everything at once), but it is an unusual Xcode behavior that you want to be aware of.
+There's no real problem with this (if you want everything at once), but it is an pesky Xcode behavior that you want to be aware of.

 - 3. Click Next. - 4.
-After a few seconds, Xcode will connect to the repository and show a list of all the projects available, as shown in Figure A.18.
+After a few seconds, Xcode will connect to the repository and show a list of all the projects available, as shown in Figure A.18. - 5.
+Click the hour you are interested in, and then click Next. - 6.
+Choose where you want to save the hour's tutorials, as shown in Figure A.19, and then click Check Out.

-FIGURE A.17Connect to the tutorial repository.